-Any line: Triggers at the beginning of the front porch of a composite video signal applied to the Ext trigger input.
+Any line: Triggers at the beginning of the front porch of a composite video signal applied to Channel 3.

-Line mode: Triggers at the beginning of the front porch of the chosen line of a composite video signal applied to the Ext trigger input.
+Line mode: Triggers at the beginning of the front porch of a chosen line of a composite video signal applied to Channel 3.

-Field choice - The 9450 allows the user to select which field the chosen line should be in.
-The field can be specified the range 1 to the total number of fields.
+Field choice: The user can select which field the chosen line should be in.
+The field can be specified in the range 1 to the total number of fields.
 This total number of fields can take one of the values 1, 2, 4 or 8.
-The 9450's hardware circuits can distinguish between the odd and even fields for the standard forms of TV signals.
-Knowledge of the time interval between triggers allows the 9450 to make a "relative" distinction between fields 1, 3, 5, and 7 (or 2, 4, 6, and 8).
-This is the exclusive "FIELDLOCK" feature of the 9450.
-It should be noted that this final field identifica- tion is not absolute.
-The 9450 offers direct support for the two most common system characteristics 625/50/2:1 and 525/60/2:1.
-It also supports an extended class with arbitrary line count, 50 or 60 fields/sec and arbitrary interlace factor.
+The hardware circuits can distinguish between the odd and even fields for the stan- dard forms of TV signals.
+Knowledge of the time interval between triggers allows the oscilloscope to make a "relative" distinction between fields 1, 3, 5, and 7 (or 2, 4, 6, and 8).
+This is the exclusive "FIELDLOCK" feature.
+It should be noted that this final field identification is not absolute.
+The 9424 offers direct support for the two most common system characteristics $625/50/2:1$ and $525/60/2:1$.
+It also supports an extended class with arbitrary line count, 50 or 60 fields/sec, and arbitrary interlace factor.
 Display CRT: 12.5 \times 17.5 cm (5 \times 7 inches); magnetic deflection; vector type.
 Resolution: 4096 \times 4096 points.
 Real-time clock: Date, hours, minutes, seconds.
 Grid: Internally generated; separate intensity control for grid and waveforms.
-Single, dual, and pulse parameter measurement grid modes.
-XY mode: Plots any two sources (Chan1 and 2, Expand A and B, Memories C and D, and functions E and F) against one another.
+Single, dual, quad, XY and pulse parameter measurement grid modes.
+XY mode: Plots any two sources (Chan1, 2, 3 and 4, Expand A and B, Functions C, D, E and F) against one another.
 Operates on live waveforms with cursor readout.
-Hard copy: Single- or multi-pen digital plotters as well as printers can be used to make hard copies of the display.
+Hard copy: Single- or multi-pen digital plotters as well as IBM, HP QuietJet, ThinkJet, LaserJet and EPSON printers can be used to make hard copies of the display.
 Screen dumps are activated by a front-panel button or via remote control.
 Plotters supported are: the HP 7400 and 7500 series, Philips PM 8151, Graphtek FP 5301, and compatible models.
-Plotting can be done in parallel with normal 9450 operation.
-Printers supported are: IBM, EPSON (and compatibles) and the HP ThinkJet, QuietJet and LaserJet.
+Plotting can be done in parallel with normal operation.
 Graphics: All waveforms and display information are presented using vector (linear) graphics.
 Expanded waveforms use LeCroy's DOT-LINEAR graphics that highlight actual data points and inter- polate linearly between them.
-Menus: Waveform storage; acquisition parameters; memory status; save/recall front-panel configurations; SMART trigger; waveform parameters, RS-232-C configuration; hardcopy setup and real-time clock setup, averaging, and arithmetic.
-Cursors Relative time: Two cursors provide time measurements with a vertical resolution of $\pm 0.2\%$ of full scale for unexpanded traces; up to $\pm 0.001\%$ or $\simeq 10\%$ of data point sampling interval.
-The corresponding frequency information is also provided.
-20
+Menus: Waveform storage; acquisition parameters; memory status; save/recall front-panel configurations; SMART trigger; RS-232-C configuration; hardcopy setup and real-time clock set-up; waveform parameters; averaging, and arithmetic.